Barry's Bay Cottages offers year-round fun!

 If wildlife viewing is your thing then the Madawaska Valley is a great destination.
 There are over 60 species of birds including great blue herons, kingfishers and the common loon that call the area home.
 Pileated woodpeckers, warblers, sparrows, indigo buntings and chickadees are other birds that can be seen nesting in the trees.
 Of the 14 species of mammals in the area, the moose and white-tailed deer are the most popular sites.
 Seeing these large creatures roam effortlessly through the woods is a sight to remember.
 Other common critters in the area include beaver, porcupines and the friendly chipmunks.

 Onsite, we have a nature trail that is perfect for walking (and walking your dog guests!) to get some peace and reconnect with nature.
 We recommend an early morning walk through the quiet trees.
+Whether you're walking on foot, renting snowshoes, or renting cross-country skis there are many ways to enjoy the trails.

 For a cozy summer night under the stars or to brighten up a chilly day, each cottage is equipped with its own firepit.
 Add extra wood to your cottage stay at checkout.